How our choice-based letting system works

-If you haven't considered your eligibility, it could turn our that it's clear to us that you are not eligible.
+If you have not considered your eligibility, it could turn out that it is clear to us that you are not eligible.
 In this case, we will disregard your bid.
 The bidder who came after you in the queue when the bidding cycle ended will become the successful bidder.

-If it's necessary, we or the relevant housing association will contact you soon after the bidding cycle ends to ask some questions about your eligibility.
+If it is necessary, we or the relevant housing association will contact you soon after the bidding cycle ends to ask some questions about your eligibility.

 Shortlisting and verification

-Once we're happy you're eligible for the property, you will be shortlisted.
+Once we are happy you are eligible for the property, you will be shortlisted.